Cancer in Victoria 2017

-- On average 30 Victorians died daily from cancer in Victoria in 2016.
+- On average 30 Victorians died from cancer in Victoria in 2017.

-- 45% of cancers diagnosed are in Victorians over 70 years of age.
+- 46% of cancers diagnosed are in Victorians over 70 years and less than 2% in those aged under 30 years of age.

-- The five most common cancers in Victoria are breast, prostate, bowel, lung and melanoma, they collectively count for 57% of all new cancers and half of all cancer deaths.
+- The five most common cancers in Victoria are prostate, breast, bowel, lung and melanoma, they collectively count for 57% of all new cancers and 46% of all cancer deaths.

 - Mortality rates for Victorian Aboriginal and Torres Strait Islander peoples were significantly higher in both men and women.
-The higher mortality rates may be associated with diagnosis occurring at the more advanced stage and may reflect issues around timely access to treatment and insufficient participation in cancer screening services.
+Mortality are at least twice those for Victorians of other descent.

 Data presented in this report is supplied by Victorian Cancer Registry; this Incidence data is published yearly and may change according to updates.